Angryrou/UDAO2022/udao/docs/user_guide/optimization_element.rst

 Defining an optimization element
 =================================

-In the :py:mod:`~udao.optimization` module, the objectives and constraints are both optimization elements (:py:class:`~udao.optimization.concepts.objective.Objective` inherits from :py:class:`~udao.optimization.concepts.constraint.Constraint`).
+In the optimization module, the objectives and constraints are both optimization elements (:py:class:`~udao.optimization.concepts.objective.Objective` inherits from :py:class:`~udao.optimization.concepts.constraint.Constraint`).
 They are both callable and have a `function` attribute which defines the function to be optimized or to comply with.

 There are two ways to go from a raw variable provided by the user to an objective value: